Asas al-Taqdis

 Asās al-Taqdīs (أساس التقديس), also known as Ta'sis al-Taqdis (تأسيس التقديس) is an Islamic theological book, written by the Shafi'i-Ash'ari scholar Fakhr al-Din al-Razi (d.
 606/1209), as a methodical refutation of the Karramiyya and other anthropomorphists.

-Fakhr al-Din al-Razi wrote this work to counter the book Kitab al-Tawhid composed by the traditionalist Ibn Khuzayma in 4th/10th century Nisapur against the prevailing Mu'tazilite dogma.
+Fakhr al-Din al-Razi wrote this work to counter the book Kitab al-Tawhid composed by the ultra-traditionalist Ibn Khuzayma (d.
+311/923).
 He referred to Ibn Khuzayma as 'the corporealist' (al-mujassim).

-He said in the book's introduction that he dedicated it especially to the Sultan Abu Bakr ibn Ayyub.
+He said in the book's introduction that he dedicated it especially to the Just King and the brother of Saladin, Sultan Abu Bakr ibn Ayyub.

 Content

 The first part of the book opens with a categorical rejection of any corporeality regarding God, under the title of "Indications on God's Transcendence beyond Corporeality and on Him not Being Confined [by any spatial location]".
 That is, in fact, his definition of anthropomorphism: al-Razi maintains that the one God is not present in a direction; He is not a space-occupying entity and is not a body, an assertion for which he provides proofs based on rational and textual evidence.

 Al-Razi raises numerous claims, which he then refutes.
 The claims he contradicts are namely those held by the corporealist Karramites and the ultra-traditionalists who affirmed God's direction (jiha) and its veridical meaning (as haqiqa: truth, reality).
-In his discussion al-Razi articulates the Mu'tazilite stance on this matter and explains the proper figurative interpretation (ta'wil), according to his opinion.
+In his discussion al-Razi articulates the Ash'ari stance on this matter and explains the proper figurative interpretation (ta'wil), according to his opinion.